andreasplado/cashborrower/README.md

 # noortemaja

-Events handling system made in python web framework called DJANGO
 #### Event handling system for noortemaja.

-* The site is hosted in pythoneverywhere.com
+This site is made in python for educational purpouses.
+The site is hosted in pythoneverywhere.com.

 * To refresh the site use pareload in pythoneverywhere console.
 ###How To Use pareload